Alipsa/munin/README.md

 </div>
 ```

-If you want numeric values, you need to convert the parameter to a number (e.g. by using as.numeric())
+If you want numeric values, you need to convert the parameter to a number.

 Note that, in order to be able to schedule a parameterized report, you must provide default parameters in the R code